-Finally, Encyclopedia Britannica has gone digital.
-And it took 20 years for the 200 year old organization to do so.Alongside is a 1992 TV commercial and you can see the PC in evidence.
-PC makers were already giving free Grolier Encyclopedia discs alongwith the IBM PC's that came with Windows DOS.
+Finally, Encyclopedia Britannica has gone digital (Reuters 2012) And it took 20 years for the 200 year old organization to do so.Above is a 1988 TV commercial and you can see the PC in evidence.
+PC makers were already giving free Grolier Encyclopedia discs alongwith the IBM PC’s that came with Windows DOS.
 But Britannica managers were in denial.
-Lots of reasons but primarily disbelief: This can't be happening to us, we have been around for 200 years , we have world authorities writing on every topic….But there was also the pressure from the sales force at Britannica, a decent sales occupation if there was one.
+Lots of reasons but primarily disbelief: This can’t be happening to us, we have been around for 200 years , we have world authorities writing on every topic….But there was also the pressure from the sales force at Britannica, a decent sales occupation if there was one.

 Well into the 1990’s selling Britannica Encyclopedias was considered a great example in professional sales training classes.
 And why not?
 In selling encyclopedias you could make between $300-$4000/week in commissions.
 The primary role of the salesperson was to explain and inform the prospect at home how to look up stuff in the encyclopedia in presentations that could last two hours.
 Very much like the roof replacement or air conditioning sales call to home owners today.
 Getting the encyclopedia was as big a decision like getting a new roof or at least comparable amounts of money were involved.
 Understandably the sales force was powerful and must have influenced the marketing and advertising folks to continue to nurture leads via television advertising in 1992.
 The inexorable march of digital technology, a better Internet with the democratically authored Wikipedia and great search engines finally has compelled the Britannica organization to go entirely digital.

 So what does the Britannica story tell professional salespeople who sell high value products?
 Here are three things: